After two painfully intense mediation sessions, Dave and Don were still miles apart and more bitter than ever.

 Dave stormed out of the building and filed a wrongful discharge lawsuit the next day.

 A few months later, they were both sitting in my office, hoping I could mediate a settlement that would bring an end to the lawsuit.
 But their hearts were so hardened against each other that they rejected every solution I suggested.

 So I gave them an unexpected homework assignment.
-Opening my Bible, I read Philippians 4:8:
+Since both men professed to be Christians, I opened my Bible and read Philippians 4:8 to them:

 Finally, brothers, whatever is true, whatever is honorable, whatever is just, whatever is pure, whatever is lovely, whatever is commendable, if there is any excellence, if there is anything worthy of praise, think about these things.

 Then I said, “I want you to go home and write that passage at the top of a piece of paper.
 Then pray that God would help you to remember everything about the other person that is true, honorable, just, pure, lovely, commendable, excellent or worthy of praise, and then write those things on your piece of paper.”